ScrapingAnt/amazon_scraper/README.md

 This library depends on rotating proxies scraping API - ScrapingAnt.
 It has a free plan.

-To use this code you need RapidApi key.
-Just go to <a href="https://rapidapi.com/okami4kak/api/scrapingant">ScrapingAnt page on RapidAPI</a>, and click "Subscribe to Test" button.
-After that you have to select plan(there is a free one with 500 requests included).
-After that you can find you api key in "X-RapidAPI-Key" field on <a href="https://rapidapi.com/okami4kak/api/scrapingant/endpoints">endpoints</a> page.
+To use this code you need ScrapingAnt API key.
+Just go to <a href="https://scrapingant.com">ScrapingAnt</a>, and Sign In (by clicking `TRY NOW` button).
+After that you can find your API key at "Your API token" card at the <a href="https://app.scrapingant.com/dashboard">dashboard</a> page.

 ## USAGE